boisalai/de-zoomcamp-2023/week5.md

 ### Start Jupyter on remote machine

-Run enter to the remote machine and clone a latest version of the data-engineering-zoomcamp repo.
+Run `ssh-dezoomcamp` to enter to the remote machine and clone a latest version of the data-engineering-zoomcamp repo.

 ``` bash
 > ssh de-zoomcamp